 Negligent hiring is a basis for establishing negligence on the part of an employer and is used in many different personal injury cases.
-In the trucking context, negligent hiring usually relates to a truck driver who is on the job but fails to meet the minimum safety standards or is disqualified to operate a commercial motor vehicle.
+In the trucking context, negligent hiring usually relates to a truck driver who is on the job but fails to meet the minimum safety standards or is disqualified from operating a commercial motor vehicle.

-The Federal Motor Carrier Safety Regulations set forth the specific steps that a company must accomplish prior to hiring a new truck driver.
+The Federal Motor Carrier Safety Regulations set forth the specific steps a company must accomplish before hiring a new truck driver.

 The Regulations are very specific about what a trucking company must do to ensure that the driver they hire is qualified and safe to operate an 80,000-pound vehicle on public highways.
-Because of the potential for serious injury or wrongful death, it is critical that every commercial driver meets the minimum safety standards established under the Regulations.
+Because of the potential for serious injury or wrongful death, every commercial driver, including bus drivers, must meet the minimum safety standards established under the Regulations.

-Which include factors such as medical conditions, prior driving records, prior accident history and use of drugs or alcohol all can come into play in a negligent hiring claim.
+Factors such as medical conditions, prior driving records, prior accident history, and use of drugs or alcohol all can come into play in a negligent hiring claim.

 What are the Requirements for Hiring a Professional Driver?

 The federal rules require that trucking companies take specific actions before hiring a new truck driver.
 These safety rules were enacted to protect both the public and the commercial truck driver.

 Like an airplane pilot, a truck driver who should not be behind the wheel can put many people at risk.
 Sections 383 and 391 of the FMCSR outline the minimum conduct for new hires.

 The trucking company or “motor carrier” must require at least the following: